technomancy/leiningen/TUTORIAL.md

     Compiling myproject.core

+## What to do with it

+Generally speaking, there are three different goals that are typical of Leiningen projects:

+* An application you can distribute to end-users
+* A library
+* A server-side application

+For the first, you will want to build an uberjar.
+For libraries, you will want to have them published to a repository like Clojars.
+For server-side applications it varies as described below.

+### Uberjar

+The <tt>uberjar</tt> task is used to create a standalone, executable jar.
+For this to work you'll need to specify a namespace as your :main in project.clj.
+By this point our project.clj file should look like this:

+    (defproject myproject "1.0.0-SNAPSHOT"
+      :description "This project is MINE."
+      :dependencies [[org.clojure/clojure "1.1.0"]
+                     [org.clojure/clojure-contrib "1.1.0"]
+                     [org.apache.lucene/lucene-core "3.0.2"]
+                     [robert/hooke "1.0.1"]]
+      :main myproject.core)

+The namespace you specify will need to contain a <tt>-main</tt>
+function that will get called when your standalone jar is run.
+This namespace should have a <tt>(:gen-class)</tt> declaration in the
+<tt>ns</tt> form at the top.
+The <tt>-main</tt> function will get
+passed the command-line arguments.
+Let's try something simple in src/myproject/core.clj:

+    (ns myproject.core
+      (:gen-class))

+    (defn -main [& args]
+      (println "Welcome to my project!
+These are your args:" args))

+Now we're ready to generate your uberjar:

+    $ lein uberjar
+    Cleaning up
+    Copying 4 files to /home/phil/src/leiningen/myproject/lib
+    Created ~/src/myproject/myproject-1.0.0.jar
+    Including myproject-1.0.0-SNAPSHOT.jar
+    Including clojure-contrib-1.1.0.jar
+    Including hooke-1.0.1.jar
+    Including clojure-1.1.0.jar
+    Including lucene-core-3.0.2.jar
+    Created myproject-1.0.0-standalone.jar

+This creates a single jar file that contains the contents of all your dependencies.
+Users can run it with a simple <tt>java</tt> invocation, or on some systems just by double-clicking the jar file.

+    $ java -jar myproject-1.0.0-standalone.jar Hello world.
+    Welcome to my project!
+These are your args: (Hello world.)

+You can run a regular (non-uber) jar with the <tt>java</tt>
+command-line tool, but that requires constructing the classpath yourself, so it's not a good solution for end-users.

-## Publishing
+### Publishing

 If your project is a library and you would like others to be able to use it as a dependency in their projects, you will need to get it into a public repository.
-While it's possible to maintain your own or get it into Maven central, the easiest way is to publish it at [Clojars](http://clojars.org).
+While it's possible to maintain your own repository or get it into Maven central, the easiest way is to publish it at [Clojars](http://clojars.org).
 Once you have created an account there, publishing is easy:

     $ lein jar && lein pom
     $ scp pom.xml myproject-1.0.0.jar clojars@clojars.org: